agaevTimur/Weather-Impact-Academic-Productivity/README.md

 # Impact of Weather Conditions on Academic Productivity

-I am a student from Sabancı University, and this is my term project.
+My name is Timur Agaev and I am a student from Sabancı University, and this is my term project.
 The aim of this project is to analyze how weather conditions influence my academic productivity.

 ## Hypotheses